Gutek8134/AID-dice-rolling/README.md

 ## Description

-This project gives you tools to play AI Dungeon like an RPG loosely based on Dungeons&Dragons.<br>
+This project gives you tools to play AI Dungeon like an RPG loosely based on Dungeons&Dragons.

 [Installation Guide](#installation).

 # COMMANDS

-Issue with AI not printing custom outputs have been resolved as you have voted in the questionnaire:<br>
-I've made sure that the least AI sees is a space and newline (enter) character, which forces it to generate output.<br>
-The script will utilize only the first command in the input.
+The script will utilize only the first command in the input to avoid bugs.

 ## !addCharacter